videobotcom/eslint-config/README.md

 [![code style](https://antfu.me/badge-code-style.svg)](https://github.com/antfu/eslint-config)

+## Defaults
+- Single quotes, no semi, tabs
+- TypeScript, JSX, React, Vue support
+- Use ESLint Stylistic for formatting by default, can be disabled to use other formatter.

 ## Usage

 By default, Vue and React settings are not enabled.
 You can enable them by importing `reactConfig()` or `vueConfig()` from `@suppayami/eslint-config` or call `suppayami({ react: true })` / `suppayami({ vue: true })`.